clojure/clojure/clojure.markdown

 Returns a new list without the first item.
 If the list is empty, throws an exception.
 Note - *not* the same as `rest`.

 ### _Vectors (IPersistentVector)_
 Vectors are collections.
 They are sequences of values indexed by contiguous integers.
 Vectors support O(log32N) access to items by index. `count` is O(1). `conj` puts the item at the end of the vector.
+Vectors also support `rseq`, which returns the items in reverse order.
+Vectors implement IFn, for invoke() of one argument, which they presume is an index and look up in themselves as if by `nth`, i.e. vectors are functions of their indices.
 In addition, vectors support the functions:

 ---
 ### (*vector*  & items)